-- (a) The applicable emission standard contained in these regulations, if any, or - (b) The emission rate or design, operational or equipment standard specified in any order or agreement issued under these regulations that is state and federally enforceable.
+- (a) The applicable emission standard contained in these regulations, if any, or - (b) The emission rate or design, operational or equipment standard specified in any order or agreement issued under these regulations.

 "Ambient Air" means that portion of the atmosphere, external to buildings, to which the general public has access.